Position Size Calculator (MetaTrader indicator) tells you how many lots to trade based on:

 - DrawTextAsBackground (default = false) — if true, the line labels will be drawn as background.
 It can be useful if the labels are obscuring something on the chart.

-- PanelOnTopOfChart (default = true) — if true, the panel will be drawn on foreground and the chart will be drawn is foreground.
+- PanelOnTopOfChart (default = true) — if true, the panel will be drawn on foreground, and the chart will be drawn as background.
 Setting it to false will uncover the chart behind the panel.

 - HideAccSize (default = false) — if true, account size display and button will be hidden.

 - SL Label Font Color (default = clrLime) — font color for stop-loss line label.

 - TP Label Font Color (default = clrYellow) — font color for take-profit line label.

 - Labels Font Size (default = 13) — font size for the text in lables.

 - Labels Font Face (default = "Courier") — font face for the text in labels.

 - Entry Line Color (default = clrBlue) — color of the entry line.